Forest keepers "overview"

 Twin ash trees in Kansas City, KS needed to be removed, unfortunate victims of Ash Borer.
 Even in clear front yards, we like to retain control of the tree with a ground line, directed by a ground man or the brush chipper’s winch.
 Enjoy a little “free climb” by a Forest Keeper as he secures the rope.

-80 foot tall Oak tree on Craig Drive – Overland Park, KS.
+80 foot tall Oak tree in Overland Park, KS.
 The tree was unfortunately planted 5 feet from the front of the house and was messing up the foundation.
 Forest Keepers was called in to fell it, which we accomplished without damage to the house, driveway, or sidewalk.

 The homeowner asked us to prune a large oak over the driveway and a large hackberry in the backyard.
 He also wanted 3 other trees felled and he would cut them up for firewood.
 Watch us drop a 40′ oak with the F-150 pickup assisting via direct pull.
 Most of the challenge that day was due to extreme wind gusting, but we still operated safely without issue.